 The Blue Pool is a spectacular (salt water) ocean pool in the sleepy seaside town of Bermagui on the New South Wales south coast.
 There are two pools - a small

-toddler pool and a larger main pool that is deep enough to swim laps in.
-The pool offers ringside views of the Pacific Ocean as it batters against
+toddler pool and a larger main pool that is long enough to swim laps in.
+The pool offers ringside views of the Pacific Ocean, situated between a tall, exposed cliff wall

 Above: Doing laps at sunrise in the Bermagui Blue Pool